The instructions below cover both Scala 2 and Scala 3.

 Once you’ve finished the above tutorials, consider checking out:

-- The Scala Book, which provides a set of short lessons introducing Scala’s main features.
+- The Scala Book (see the Scala 2 version here), which provides a set of short lessons introducing Scala’s main features.

 - The Tour of Scala for bite-sized introductions to Scala’s features.